Aiswarya-06/TKM_INTERNSHIP/README.md

-# 15-Day Industrial Internship: Advanced RTL Architecture & Verilog HDL
+# Advanced RTL Architecture & Verilog HDL
-> Hosted by the **TKM College of Engineering (TKMCE)**

-This repository forms a structured, verified portfolio of synthesizable Verilog HDL hardware designs, verification testbenches, and physical layout diagnostics compiled during the 15-day Industrial Training Program.
+This repository forms a structured, verified portfolio of synthesizable Verilog HDL hardware designs, verification testbenches, and physical layout diagnostics compiled during a 15-day Industrial Summer Internship program.
 All modules are designed for deterministic hardware execution and fully verified via behavioral and timing simulation.

 ---